For over a millennia, gold has remained to be a substance of value.

-Before you even go further, they are not for the casual investors.
+Before you even go further, they are not for casual investors.
 They usually give the investor the exclusive rights to buy a predetermined amount of gold.
 It is also important to note that they are not a base on the present values and many consider it as a pure base of speculation.
 An investor can buy them through brokers and it requires a cash deposit which is only a fraction of the value of the total contract.

 When buying the future contracts, like aforementioned, one has to set aside a small fraction of the cost.
 This may range from 5%-15%.
 Let’s say the gold goes up by the same percentage 5%-15%.
 You will be forced to double your margin, in our case to 10%-30%.
-Also, it is worth mentioning that they hold a potential for a nice reward in the future.
+Also, it is worth mentioning that they hold the potential for a nice reward in the future.

 What about the advantages?

 One advantage of the futures is that they present a unique way to invest.
 They are cheap to trade and has high liquidity.
 This makes them a good investment in the short term.
-Another reason why you should consider trading with the future is that you will never have to worry about theft.
+Another reason why you should consider trading with the future is that you will never have to worry about theft and other gold scams.
 This is so because you’ll be trading a paper derivative which is usually a tie to gold.

-They have a great leverage which makes them one of the best ways to invest in gold.
+They have great leverage which makes them one of the best ways to invest in gold.
 One contract of the future holds 100 ounces and rating that with the current stock prices, that would amount to $130,000. just to save for all the collateral, you may need roughly $7000.